 Well, for the people living in specific U.S. states or territories who opt for turkey as the main fare for Christmas dinner, these tidbits of “lingo knowledge” may come as a surprise : The use of the word, “dressing” as a turkey-dinner prepping term for that breaded mixture that goes inside the bird is more popular than “stuffing” in some parts of the U.S.

 However, in some states like Iowa, there seems to be some serious love for stuffing if you gauge search ranking terms about this turkey-related topic.
-And according to some interesting findings discussed about this special, turkey filling subject by Epicurious.com, the Hawkeye state (Iowa) has “stuffing” as the fourth most searched term.
-As for those top states that seem to have a strongest interest for “stuffing,” Utah and Nevada residents are very fond of the homemade version of that bird filler.
+And according to some interesting findings discussed about this special, turkey filling subject, the Hawkeye state (Iowa) has “Cornbread stuffing” as their top searched term.
+As for those top states that seem to have a strongest interest for “Stuffing Wrapped in Bacon,” Nevada residents seem to be at the top of that homemade version of that bird filler.
+However, states like Arizona, Wisconsin, and Maryland align well on the “Turkey Stuffing” label.
+Yet, “Ground Sausage Stuffing” seems to be the “in-term” for Maryland’s very close neighbor to the east, Delaware!

 As a Marylander, that breaded mixture prepped for that “Butterball®” turkey, or for that game meat of turkey that was delivered from that special — local farm of choice — is called stuffing.
 While “dressing” is considered a strictly Southern term according to Epicurious.com, the differences in these two turkey filling terms can be distinct.
 There can also be pockets of turkey cooking people in many states who use a term, not called stuffing or dressing.
 Yes, “filling” has been noted as a term to used by turkey prepping cooks just north of the Mason-Dixon line in some parts of Pennsylvania.

 Not to be outdone by stuffing, turkey gravy is a very tasty addition to make that breaded mixture (cornmeal concoction) nice and moist.
-While oyster dressing may be a popular ingredient for Thanksgiving or Christmas Turkey dinners in Louisiana from what Epicurious.com noted, we can’t help give the nod that nothing is worse than an overly dry consistency for stuffing after it is scooped out of that cooked bird.
+While oyster dressing may be a popular ingredient for Thanksgiving or Christmas Turkey dinners in Louisiana, we can’t help give the nod that nothing is worse than an overly dry consistency for stuffing after it is scooped out of that cooked bird.

 However, if a lively discussion concerning some key differences between terms like stuffing and dressing don’t end up piquing one’s fancy a few hours before Christmas Dinner is served up, that tasty topic about the best dessert options to enjoy after dinner, just might!